 Just because you don’t have an online celebrity with over a million Instagram followers behind your brand doesn’t mean you can’t make use of live streams.
 With a respectable social media following, you can use their live streaming features to deliver content directly to your existing fanbase.

-The simplicity of Instagram and Facebook Live lends itself to the habits and curiosity of social media users, who are likely to at least give your stream a chance to hook them.
-You can use these streams to give your brand a bit more personality, offering a sneak peek at your operations, introducing your team and showing off new products.
+The simplicity of Instagram and Facebook Live lends itself to the habits and curiosity of social media users, who are likely to give your stream at least a chance to hook them.
+You can use these streams to give your brand a bit more personality, offering a sneak peek at your operations, introducing your team, and showing off new products.
 This is a great way to drum up interest amongst your fans and, more importantly, establish you as a fun store run by genuine people.

 If you’re looking to build your brand around your people and want to put products directly in the face of your customers, there are few methods as effective as live streaming.